-"Depression" is not a primary level emotion, but a meta-state.
-If you fail to distinguish the levels of states, you will probably mis-understand "depression," thinking it is a primary state and about something out there in the world.
+Without distinguishing the levels of states, you can mis-understand "depression," thinking it is a primary state and about something out there in the world.
 It is not.
-It is a meta-state made up of negative thoughts and feelings about some other thought, belief, expectation, hope, demand, etc. This explains why it's easy to solve sadness and why the sadness releases emotional pain.
-The same, however, does is not true for depression.
+It is a meta-state made up of negative thoughts and feelings about some other thought, belief, expectation, hope, demand, etc. This explains why it's easy to solve sadness and why the sadness releases, but the same does not work for depression.